kedacore/keda-docs/content/docs/2.12/concepts/scaling-jobs.md

 The optional property rollout.strategy specifies the rollout strategy KEDA will use while updating an existing ScaledJob.
 Possible values are `default` or `gradual`. \
 When using the `default` rolloutStrategy, KEDA will terminate existing Jobs whenever a ScaledJob is being updated.
 Then, it will recreate those Jobs with the latest specs.
 The order in which this termination happens can be configured via the rollout.propagationPolicy property.
-By default the kubernetes background propagation is used.
+By default, the kubernetes background propagation is used.
 To change this behavior specify set propagationPolicy to `foreground`.
 For further information see [Kubernetes Documentation](https://kubernetes.io/docs/tasks/administer-cluster/use-cascading-deletion/#use-foreground-cascading-deletion).
 On the `gradual` rolloutStartegy, whenever a ScaledJob is being updated, KEDA will not delete existing Jobs.
 Only new Jobs will be created with the latest specs.